2015 is the 130th anniversary of the foundation of the Huguenot Society

 The New General Index to the Proceedings and Quarto Series was published in 2011 as a continuation of the Master Index published in 1998.
 It lists the subjects and editors of the Quarto Series volumes, as well as the topics, titles and authors of all Proceedings articles from 1885 to 2007, including book reviews.
 It also gives the names of all individuals who appear in the Proceedings from 1986 to 2007, and will be updated again in 2017.

-Huguenot Families was launched in 1999 as a forum for research into genealogy and family history and was made available to both Fellows of the Society and members of the public.
-The March 2009 issue, number 20, was the final one of the series, and included a list of contents of the complete set of 20 issues as well as additional aids for finding genealogical material in the Society's publications and the Huguenot Library holdings.
-To purchase back numbers of Huguenot Families please use link, or CD-ROM link.
+The publications of the Huguenot Society are valuable sources of information for genealogists and family historians, and in recognition of that fact Huguenot Families was launched in 1999.
+The March 2009 issue, number 20, was the final one of the series, and included a list of contents of the complete set of 20 issues as well as additional aids for finding genealogical material in the Society's publications.
+To purchase back numbers of Huguenot Families please use the above link, or the CD-ROM link.

 For online sales: www.parishchest.com

-Please note that all Huguenot Society publications and CD-ROMs offered for sale on the Parish Chest site have the prefix HUG.
+Please note that Huguenot Society publications and CD-ROMs on the Parish Chest site have the prefix HUG.

 A members' Newsletter, edited by the Hon Secretary, is circulated every six months, giving news of members and officers of the Society and details of forthcoming Huguenot-related exhibitions, conferences, and visits.
 The Newsletter publishes information about the Society's website, its participation in Family History fairs, the French Hospital, and active French Protestant churches in England and elsewhere.